 Feel the serenity and exhilaration of soaring through the air and enjoying the panoramic views of the landscape below.

-Bailey Balloons has special offers on balloon flights from South Wales which make memorable gifts- with every flight being unique.
+Bailey Balloons has special offers on hot air balloon flights from South Wales which make memorable gifts- with every flight being unique.

 Wales - so full of promises why not come and fly the Celtic Trail, over the historic archaeological remains of Offa's Dyke, built to mark the boundary to his Kingdom by the powerful King Offa of Mercia in the 8th century.